midtown-ai/glossary/glossary/f.md

 # Fully Connected Layer
 # FC Layer

+ ~ aka [Dense Layer] but with or without the activation layer

  A List of feature values becomes a list of votes (which are weighted to following layers).